-The National Jesuit Student Leadership Conference (NJSLC) is a five-day conference for all 27 Jesuit colleges and universities throughout the United States.
+The National Jesuit Student Leadership Conference (NJSLC) is a multi-day conference for all 28 Jesuit colleges and universities throughout the United States.

 Sponsored by the Jesuit Association of Student Personnel Administrators (JASPA), a different Jesuit institution hosts the conference every summer.
 The conference provides student leaders with collaborative opportunities to develop ideas, explore issues, and build stronger leadership skills to better serve their institutions in the Jesuit tradition.
 NJSLC is comprised of workshops, group discussions, social programming, a day of service, and opening and closing banquets.